 Syncope is the most common emergency seen in dental offices (50% to 60% of all emergencies).
-Although it occurs predominately in adults, since all pediatric dental patients are accompanied by an adult, it can readily occur in a pediatric dental office.
-Syncope occurs as a result of a “fight or flight” response and the absence of patient muscular movement, leading to a transient loss of consciousness.
-It is most common in young adults, most commonly between the ages of 16 to 35 years, and in men more than women, probably as a result of being told to “Take it like a man” during a stressful situation.
+Although it occurs predominately in adults, since an adult accompanies all pediatric dental patients, it can readily occur in a pediatric dental office.
+Syncope occurs as a result of a "fight or flight" response and the absence of patient muscular movement, leading to a transient loss of consciousness.
+It is most common in young adults, most commonly between the ages of 16 to 35 years, and in men more than women, probably as a result of being told to "Take it like a man" during a stressful situation.
 Pediatric patients rarely develop syncope because they do not hide their fears and readily react emotionally and physically during a stressful situation.
 If a pediatric patient or an adult older than 40 years exhibits syncope without predisposing factors, they should be sent for medical consultation.

 Predisposing factors for syncope can be divided into two categories, psychogenic or non-psychogenic factors.